warolv/igorzhivilo.com/_posts/2017-05-14-wordpress-brute-force-password-attack-using-xmlrpc-api.markdown

   - wordpress auditing
 sharing: true
 ---
+How to getadmin password for wordpress using [XML-RPC API](https://codex.wordpress.org/XML-RPC_WordPress_API/Users) and brute force attack?

 <img src="/assets/images/wordpress-hacking.png"/>

 #### All code and information for educational purposes only
 Starting a series of posts about web security, which also a passion of mine besides development.
-The first published post on this topic about getting admin password for wordpress using [XML-RPC API](https://codex.wordpress.org/XML-RPC_WordPress_API/Users) and brute force attack.
-Second choice may be a direct brute force attack via post form on 'wp-login.php' which may be more complex during
+The first published post on this topic about getting admin password for wordpress using [XML-RPC API]( https://codex.wordpress.org/XML-RPC_WordPress_API/Users) and brute force attack.
-'Account Lockout Policy' and other things, which I will cover in other post.
+Second choice may be a direct brute force attack via post form on 'wp-login.php' which may be more complex during 'Account Lockout Policy' and other things, which I will cover in other post.

 <!-- more -->